Reloca: Mexico Residency, Done For You

 1

-We review your income or savings to confirm you meet the 2026 consulate requirements before we do anything else.
+We check your income or savings to confirm you meet the 2026 consulate rules before we do anything else.

 We do it